SwiftGGTeam/the-swift-programming-language-in-chinese/TSPL.docc/LanguageGuide/ErrorHandling.md

 Both places in the code above that throw an error omit the type of the error because the function's error type is already defined.
-You can use the short form like `throw .noRatings` instead of writing `throw StatisticsError.noRatings` when throwing an error in a function like this.
+You can use the short form, `throw .noRatings`, instead of writing `throw StatisticsError.noRatings` when throwing an error in a function like this.